Marijuana & THC Defense

 and vigorously prosecuted in the Brazos Valley!

 Some states simply issue a citation, like a speeding ticket, or you may possess marijuana if you have a medical marijuana card, while in other states it may be completely legal - that will not matter in many counties in Texas.
 You will be arrested, prosecuted, go to jail, and even have your DL suspended for 6 months!
 If you are searching for an attorney to assist you with a drug possession charge, rely on the team at Flanigan Law Firm.
-We serve those in College Station, Bryan, TX & beyond.
+Our knowledgeable drug possession attorneys serve those in the College Station & Bryan, TX areas and beyond.

 Do not go to jail for your friend's marijuana!

 In Texas, the prosecutor only has to prove that you were in "care, custody, management, or control" of any usable amount of marijuana.
 That means you could be arrested for your friend's marijuana who is riding in your car.
 Unless it is clearly in your friend's possession and not yours, the police officer could arrest both you and your friend.
-If you have been charged with possession of marijuana that is not yours, call us for assistance.
+If you have been charged with possession of marijuana that is not yours, call our drug possession attorneys for assistance.

 Don't risk jail and losing your driver's license!